KaikaiZhao/KaikaiZhao.github.io/_posts/2019-07-29-Conjugate-Priors.md

         In general, for a given probability distribution $p(x|\eta)$, we can seek a prior $p(\eta)$ that is conjugate to the likelihood function, so that the posterior distribution has the same functional form as the prior.
     </p>
 </blockquote>

+<p>The critical point in the above definition is the final posterior distribution and the prior share the same form.
+Note that the exponential family will play an important role in the following explanation for the conjugacy concept.
+If you are not comfortable with it, welcome to check out my <a href="https://kaikaizhao.github.io/notes/2019/07/26/Exponential-Family" target="_blank">exponential family</a> blog.</p>